 These stories represent our place at Riccarton High School.
-They were designed by a Friend of the school (Gavin Britt) in consultation with the students of Te Reo, the Māori students, the Kapahaka students and whomever else Gavin would bully into turning up.
-Initially, he came to Te Reo classes and together with the students, they planned the stories which needed to be told.
-Together, they designed panels which would fit the new whare, deciding on the content, the patterns, shapes and colours.
+They were designed by a friend of the school (Gavin Britt) in consultation with the students of te reo, the Māori students, the Kapahaka students and whomever else Gavin would encourage to be involved.
+Initially, he came to te reo classes and working with the students they planned the stories which needed to be told.
+Together they designed panels which would fit the new whare, deciding on the content, the patterns, shapes and colours.

 The tallest, Aoraki, has become the centre of the Southern Alps, the tallest maunga of Aotearoa, and stands till this day, his brothers around him, forming the backbone of Te Waipounamu, Te Waka-a-Maui.

 North Island Panel

 Because our Riccarton whanau come from all over Aotearoa, this panel represents the creation of the North Island, te ika a Maui.
 See the great wheke in the Southern Ocean?
 Can you see also the dolphins and whale which accompany him?
 The people from Hawaiikiroa followed the whale in their waka, at their same speed, following the food trails of fish, until they came to this ocean.
 See the jawbone of Maui, which he used to catch the great wheke?
 Look at the sea from which the huge fish emerged.